Convex and Non-convex Optimization Under Generalized Smoothness: Analysis of GD for convex functions

 Then reorganizing the terms of the above inequality, noting that

 we can obtain

 The above inequality implies $t(f(x_t)-f^*)+\frac{1}{2\eta}\norm{x_{t}-x^*}^2$ is a non-increasing potential function, which directly implies the desired result. \end{proof}

-\begin{proof}[\pfref{thm:strongly-convex-gd}] Since strongly convex functions are also convex, by the same argument as in the \pfref{thm:convex-gd}, we have $\norm{\nabla f(x_t)}\le G:=\norm{\nabla f(x_0)}$ for all $t\ge 0$.
+\begin{proof}[\pfref{thm:strongly-convex-gd}] Since strongly convex functions are also convex, by the same argument as in the proof of Theorem~\ref{thm:convex-gd}, we have $\norm{\nabla f(x_t)}\le G:=\norm{\nabla f(x_0)}$ for all $t\ge 0$.
 Moreover, \eqref{eq:cvx_gd_eq1} still holds.
 For $\mu$-strongly-convex function, we can obtain a tighter version of \eqref{eq:cvx_gd_eq2} as follows.

 Let $A_0 = 0$ and $A_{t+1} = (1+A_t)/(1-\eta\mu)$ for all $t\geq 0$.
 Combining \eqref{eq:cvx_gd_eq1} and \eqref{eq:cvx_gd_eq3}, we have

 Then reorganizing the terms of the above inequality, noting that

 we can obtain